aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

           git --version

-      and it will launch the download and installation.
+      and it will launch the installation.

     * Before 10.9 Mavericks

       You have several [options][22].
-As it is stated, if you already have *Xcode* installed, then you already have git.
-If not, we propose you to stick to the *Homebrew* option, as it's the most practical way to go, probably.
+If you already have *Xcode* installed, then you already have git.
+If not, we propose you to stick to the *Homebrew* option, as it's probably the most practical way to go.

-        Homebrew package manager is very easy to use, and provides access to the plenty of useful stuff - Firefox, GNU compiler, Qt and many many others.
+        Homebrew package manager is very easy to use, and provides access to plenty of useful stuff - Firefox, GNU compiler, Qt and many many others.

-        To install Homebrew, visit [official website][23], and then just run:
+        To install Homebrew, visit the [official website][23], and then just run:

             brew install git

+        after the installation.

   Voilà, you are good to go.

 * If you are on Linux, you have even [more options][24].
-We propose, you simply run
+We propose you simply run

       apt-get install git

-Check that Git is installed by running
+In all cases, check that Git is installed by running

     git --version